-Vials of the victim’s blood, taken when she was admitted to the hospital on March 3, 2014, were not transported to the Los Angeles County Coroner’s Office until eight months after the autopsy report was completed.
-In a report dated March 12, 2014, LBPD Homicide Detective Todd Johnson wrote:
+Vials of Dana’s blood, taken when she was admitted to the hospital on March 3, 2014, were not transported to the Los Angeles County Coroner’s Office until eight months after the autopsy report was completed.
+In a report (pdf) dated March 12, 2014, LBPD Homicide Detective Todd Johnson wrote:

 “On March 12, 2014, my partner (Detective Zottneck) was advised by St. Mary’s Hospital that they still had 3 tubes of Victim Jones’ blood in their hospital laboratory.

 “I, Detective Johnson, went to St. Mary’s Hospital contacted St. Mary’s Laboratory Supervisor Flaming.
 He gave me 3 tubes containing Victim Jones blood medical record #272051 and laboratory reports.
 Prior to giving me the above items, we completed a chain of custody for biological specimens.

 “I brought the above items back to the Homicide office and placed them into a manila envelope and sealed it with evidence tape.
 Detective Mike Dugan took the above evidence and checked them into evidence.

 “Once in evidence, he checked them out and transported them to the LASO Scientific Crime Lab for toxicology analysis.
 LASO Crime Lab took possession of the above items and recorded them under lab receipt #K576382.”

 So, according to Detective Johnson and supporting documents (pdf), three vials of Dana’s blood (tag #806431) ultimately were checked in to the L.A.
 Sheriff’s Office crime lab by Detective Mike Dugan on March 12, 2014.
 LBPD Sergeant Erik Herzog signed off on the transfer.